antonio-castellon/module-rest/README.md

         /* file used by CORS to allows requst to the server */ ,WHITELIST : './whitelist'

-        /* definition of all routes  */
-        ,API : './api.js'

         /* location of the static files if is needed */ ,STATIC_PATH : '/html'         //null = no static files where associated }